 Perper Family Endowed Scholarship Fund (2001)

 Established in 2001 by Scott and Anne Perper.
-Primary consideration will be given to students who will enhance the racial and socioeconomic diversity of the school and demonstrate financial need.
+Primary consideration will be given to students who will enhance our efforts to increase diversity and inclusion on campus and demonstrate financial need.

 W.R.
 Pitts Family Endowed Scholarship Fund (1991)

 Established in 1991 as a successor to scholarship giving which began in 1976, the W. R. Pitts Family Endowed Scholarship Fund will fund the full tuition (100 percent) of an incoming kindergarten student who demonstrates at an early age the promise of being an asset to the school and who without financial assistance would be unable to attend Country Day.
 The scholarship will be renewed annually until the child completes the fourth grade.